Need help getting funds? Lendtek matches you with lenders instantly

 At the very least, be prepared to show that your business earns $120,000 a year at minimum.
 Ask the lender about their requirements.

-Whether a term loan or a line of credit is best for your business heavily depends on the types and quantities of expenses you’re attempting to take on.
+Whether a term loan or a line of credit is best for your business heavily depends on the type and size of your expenses.

-If you need a lump sum, are able to state the intended use, and can pay the money back over the next few years, a term loan might be best.
+If you need a lump sum, know exactly how you’ll use the funds, and can pay the money back over the next few years, a term loan might be best.
 Our small business loan reviews can help you find a lender that works for you.

-If your financial needs are vaguer and your ability to repay quickly is more solid, a line of credit may be the way to go.
+If your financial needs are less defined and your ability to repay quickly is more solid, a line of credit may be the way to go.
 In that case, we can help you find the best business lines of credit as well.

 Best of luck!